-This is a very honest post, about the struggle that I deal with in trying to make organizations better.
-If we are to really make your organization function and achieve high performance, we need more than window dressing, recreation and placing Fish stickers on the wall.
-Bromides of – team excellence, Good-to-Great, Management By Objectives, etc… That we have all heard and wondered, what does that mean?
+This is a candid post about the struggle that I deal with to make organizations better.
+If we really make your organization function and achieve high performance, we need more than window dressing, recreation, and placing Fish stickers on the wall.
+Bromides of – team excellence, Good-to-Great, Management By Objectives, etc.… That we have all heard and wondered, what does that mean?

 When seeing outcomes you don’t want, we must examine the system that created that behavior.
 This will force you to face what you believe vs. evidence.